Supervised Contrastive Learning for Recommendation: EXPERIMENT

 \subsubsection{Experimental Metrics}

-In top-k recommendation, we follow the strategy described in \cite{wang2019neural} and the ranking protocol described in \cite{wang2019neural}, and choose MAP (Mean Average Precision), MRR (Mean Reciprocal Rank) and MNDCG (Mean Normalized Discounted Cumulative Gain) to evaluate the recommendation performance.
-And consider the case where K is equal to 3, 5, 10 respectively.
+In top-k recommendation, we follow the strategy described in \cite{wang2019neural} and the ranking protocol described in \cite{wang2019neural}, NDCG (Normalized Discounted Cumulative Gain) and Recall are adopted to evaluate the recommendation performance.
+And consider the case where K to be 20 as LightGCN paper used.

-The proposed method is compared with the pure MLP, LSTM, BiLSTM and IDCNN to verify validity and efficiency.
-Since the core innovation of this paper is the proposed time relationship unit and decoupling position embedding unit that can be regarded as a new feature extractor, for fairness, the same classification layer is applied when comparing the performance among the those methods.